By Kelly Monaghan

 I’m not sure why, but recently there has been an uptick in emails from people who want me to recommend a host agency.
 Sometimes they just ask blind.
 Sometimes they want me to pick from a list of two or three hosts.
 Sometimes they name a particular host and want my opinion about it.

-I have a strict policy not to recommend for or against any host agency.
+I have a strict policy not to provide a host agency recommendation.
 If you’d like to know why, I explain at some length in this article.
 But in a nutshell, the agency that’s right for me might be absolutely the wrong one for you.

 If I were to help you one-on-one to choose a host agency I would have to sit down with you, get to know you, learn about your goals, your level of experience and travel knowledge, your need for services and training and on and on.
 That takes time and time, as some wise person once said, is money.